guardrails-ai/guardrails/docs/rail/prompt.md

 5. `@json_suffix_prompt` is a prompt primitive provided by guardrails.
 It is equivalent to typing the following lines in the prompt:

 ```
 ONLY return a valid JSON object (no other text is necessary).
 The JSON MUST conform to the XML format, including any types and format requests e.g. requests for lists, objects and specific types.
 Be correct and concise.
-If you are unsure anywhere, enter `None`.
+If you are unsure anywhere, enter `null`.
 ```